Charles Stenholm: Reelection defeat

 Stenholm was considered a major target of the Republican-dominated House in the redrawing of Texas's congressional districts in 2003, following the 2000 census.
 The Texas Legislature, now controlled by Republicans, significantly redrew the state's congressional map after U.S. House of Representatives Majority leader Tom DeLay of the Houston-based 22nd district pushed for a new map.
 Stenholm's district was dismantled and split among four districts.
 Most of his former territory, including his home in Abilene, was thrown into the heavily Republican Lubbock-based 19th congressional district, represented by Combest's successor, Republican Randy Neugebauer.
 The next-biggest chunk of Stenholm's former territory, including his cotton farm, was assigned to the equally Republican Amarillo-based 13th district, represented by Mac Thornberry.

 Stenholm chose to run in the reconfigured 19th.
 The new district contained 60 percent of Neugebauer's former territory, a disadvantage which Stenholm could not overcome, despite his 13 terms of seniority.
 He lost by 18 percentage points in the November 2004 election, gaining slightly more than 40 percent of the vote.
-To date, this is the only time since Combest claimed the 19th for the GOP in 1984 that a Democrat has garnered even 40 percent of the vote in the district.
+To date, Stenholm is the only substantive Democratic candidate to run in the 19th since Combest claimed the 19th for the GOP in 1984, and the only Democrat since then to garner even 40 percent of the vote in the district.